 The Basic Idea on Cloud Management Platform

-Have you ever wondered to know what is Cloud Computing?
+Have you ever wondered to know what is cloud computing?
 Do a simple search, and you will find many convoluted and complicated definitions out there.
 For those of you, like myself, who find all of those technical explanations a bit daunting, I found a much simpler definition.

 The cloud is nothing more than another name for the internet.
 Instead of storing all of your files on your hard drive, you can free up that space by storing them in the cloud, on the online.
 Cloud Computing is based on the sharing of resources rather than using local servers or personal computers for storage.
+Now, let us know what is it.

 Cloud Computing in Business